mhwlng/streamdeck-starcitizen/README.md

 After you install the plugin in the streamdeck software, then there will be a new button type in the streamdeck software.

-Choose a button in the streamdeck software (drag and drop), then choose a Star Citizen function for that button (that must have a keyboard binding in Star Citizen!) and then choose any picture for that button.
+Choose a button in the streamdeck software (drag and drop), then choose a Star Citizen function for that button (that must have a keyboard binding in Star Citizen. **A mouse, gamepad or joystick binding won't work!**) and then choose any picture for that button.

 Add an image to a button in this way: